fine-ants/obsidian/FE/Dev Log/Notifications/Push Notifications.md

 - 종목 현재가 알림

 ## Push API
-- Allows the Client to receive messages from the Server even when the web application is not in the foreground on the browser.
+- Allows the Server to send a message to a Client even when the web application is not in the foreground on the browser.
-- The Server can send push messages via a push service (service worker) at any time.
+- Done via a push service (service worker) at any time.
 ### Overview
 ![[webpush-architecture.png]]
 - UA creates a new message subscription by sending a POST request to the Push Service.